Balsamic Chicken with Fresh Tomatoes is on the menu, friends, and you’re going to love it!

 PS.
-I’d be so grateful if you’d follow me on social media and subscribe via email using the box at the top right of this page, so you don’t miss a thing!
+I’d be so grateful if you’d follow me on social media and subscribe, so you don’t miss a thing!

 These pasta bowls are my go-to dishes to serve pasta, but also anything that has a bit of sauce to it, like this Balsamic Chicken.
 They are kind of like a bowl and a plate combined in one.